 Why take out private international health insurance in Taiwan?

-Taking out private health insurance in Taiwan can be advantageous for certain profiles.
-It’s very important that you are covered for your entire stay in Taiwan, especially for emergency care in the first few months.
-It is advisable to take out private international health insurance for at least the first 6 months prior to your arrival in France.
-Our experts recommend that you take out a private international health insurance policy for your entire stay in Taiwan, for better international coverage.
-What’s more, unlike NHI, you’ll benefit from full coverage for all operations and major treatments, with no out-of-pocket expenses.
-It’s also advisable to take out travel insurance if you don’t qualify for the NHI, as healthcare in Taiwan is extremely expensive.
+Taking out private health insurance in Taiwan can be advantageous for certain types of profile.
+It is very important that you are covered for your entire stay in Taiwan, and especially for emergency care in the first few months.
+It’s a good idea to take out private international health insurance for at least the first 6 months prior to your arrival in Taiwan.
+Our experts recommend that you take out a private international health insurance policy for your entire stay in Taiwan, so as to benefit from better international coverage.
+What’s more, you’ll benefit from full coverage for all operations and major treatments, with no out-of-pocket expenses, unlike NHI.
+It’s also advisable to take out travel insurance if you’re not eligible for the NHI, as healthcare in Taiwan is extremely expensive.
 Out-of-pocket expenses can quickly become substantial and destroy your vacation budget.

 Which private international health insurance should I take out in Taiwan, and for whom?

-- If you are applying for a WHV in Taiwan, you will be asked to take out health insurance for the entire duration of your WHV.
-We recommend GoldStart insurance, tailored to your profile if you’re planning a WHV.
+- When you apply to WHV in Taiwan, you will be asked to take out health insurance for your entire stay at WHV.
+We recommend GoldStart insurance, adapted to your profile if you wish to make a WHV.

-- As an employee, entrepreneur or digital nomad, it is advisable to take out private health insurance at least for the start of your expatriation.
-What’s more, if you need to travel abroad a lot, Gold Expat insurance will cover you for all your trips abroad.
+- As an employee, entrepreneur or digital nomad, it’s advisable to take out private health insurance at least for the start of your expatriation.
+What’s more, if you’re going to be traveling abroad a lot, Gold Expat insurance will cover you for all your trips abroad.

-- It’s highly recommended that you take out travel insurance such as Travel Pass, so that you’re taken care of as quickly as possible in the event of a problem, and don’t spoil your vacation.
-What’s more, if you’re going on a road-trip, Travel Pass international health insurance will accompany you wherever you go!
+- It’s highly recommended that you take out travel insurance such as Travel Pass, so that you’re taken care of medically as quickly as possible in the event of a problem, and don’t spoil your vacation.
+What’s more, if you’re going on a road-trip, an international health insurance policy Travel Pass will accompany you wherever you go!

 - As an international student, you have two options:

-– If your stay is less than 6 months, you must take out private international health insurance to cover your entire stay;
+– If your stay is less than 6 months, you are obliged to take out private international health insurance, which will cover you for the entire duration of your stay;

-– If you are going away for more than 6 months: you are eligible for the NHI, but only after 6 months’ residence in the country.
-The Taiwanese government requires you to take out private international health insurance for the first 6 months prior to your arrival.
+– If your stay is longer than 6 months , you are eligible for NHI, but only after 6 months’ residence in the country.
+The Taiwanese government will require you to take out private international health insurance for the first 6 months prior to your arrival.